 - Adobe: Adobe is a brick formation created from mud, straw, and gravel.
-Used heavily by the Spanish and Native Americans it provides an excellent insulation barrier from the hot summer and winters cold.
-Still used today it is a coveted feature of many Southwest styled homes.
+Used heavily by the Spanish and Native Americans, it provides an excellent insulation barrier from the hot summer and winter cold.
+Still used today, it is a coveted feature of many Southwest-styled homes.

 - Latilla: Small (1-2 inch diameter) peeled poles used to accent the ceiling.
 In old the old world, the Latilla was part of the supporting structure of the roof system.
 Straight, uniform Latillas are usually made of aspen, although some homeowners prefer the more rustic look of Saguaro cactus or other woods.

-- Cedro: Split cedar poles, which give the ceiling a hewn hand look.
+- Cedro: Split cedar poles, which give the ceiling a hand-hewn look.

-- Canale: A trough which protrudes through a parapet wall on a flat roof so rainwater and snowmelt can effectively drain.
+- Canale: A trough that protrudes through a parapet wall on a flat roof so rainwater and snowmelt can effectively drain.

 - Saltillo Tile: A floor tile made from red clay.
 Commonly 12 inches square but sometimes octagonal, they carry imperfections to texture, giving them a rustic look.
 Often this type of flooring had heavy grout lines.
 Named after Saltillo, Coahuila, Mexico.

 - Lintel: Crossbeam above a window.
-In Southwestern homes, the lintel often is a large wood beam in its natural look or paint a bright blue, turquoise, or brown.
+In Southwestern homes, the lintel often is a large wood beam in its natural look or painted a bright blue, turquoise, or brown.

-- Corbel: A wooden block component, often ornamental that supports a timber or beam as in a Viga.
+- Corbel: A wooden block component, often ornamental, supporting a timber or beam like a Viga.
 The end of the corbel may be cut square for a stepped appearance or carved for a decorative look.

-- Nicho: Recesses carved or typically built-into a wall.
-Originally, these Nichos may have served as shrines for “Santos” (carved religious saints).
+- Nicho: Recesses carved or typically built into a wall.
+Initially, these Nichos may have served as shrines for “Santos” (carved religious saints).
 Today these Nichos are often used to display artwork, collectibles, or other items of interest.

-- Ristra: These are red or green chiles that are carefully strung while the chile is still fresh.
-These Chile’s then air dry, and the family chef utilizes the hot chile for cooking.
+- Ristra: These are red or green chiles carefully strung while the chile is fresh.
+These Chile then air dry, and the family chef utilizes the hot chile pods for cooking.
 Many people use these beautiful Chile ristras for decorative purposes only.

 - Coyote Fencing: This is fencing around the properties parameter made from tall 2 to 3-inch diameter posts.
-These posts are placed close together providing privacy and security while providing a unique and old-world look.
-The height may be a deterrent to Coyotes which can easily jump normal fences.
+These posts are placed close together, providing privacy and security while providing a unique and old-world look.
+The height may deter Coyotes, which can quickly jump typical fences.

-Here at Albuquerque Homes Realty, we are always by your side and ready to help guide you and provide you the information you need.
-Whether you need a better understanding of the many different New Mexico homes and lifestyle choices or just need help finding that perfect home with an open floor plan, Kiva Fireplace, and those beautiful Adobe walls.
+Here at Albuquerque Homes Realty, we are always by your side and ready to help guide you and provide the information you need.
+Whether you need a better understanding of the many different New Mexico homes and lifestyle choices or help to find that perfect home with an open floor plan, Kiva Fireplace, and those beautiful Adobe walls.
 We know Albuquerque and the surrounding areas well.
-Put us to work and let our experience be the keys to your new home.
+Put us to work, and let our experience be the keys to your new home.